 The extra features on this bag also make this model a breeze to travel with.
 The "Coat-Keeper" attachment keeps your arms less cluttered when you're already juggling your phone and ID through long security lines, and the extra pockets on the outside are great for stashing your tablet or boarding passes.
 The bag itself is also not too heavy, and there are several carrying handles for those occasions where you need to haul it up or down a flight of stairs.

-There is an interior pocket that runs the length of the bag that you could fold up a suit or nice clothes to wear to a wedding in, but that section is on the fabric side of the bag as opposed to the shell side.
-It doesn't have the same structure to it overall as a thick nylon bag or a hard-sided bag, so don't be too surprised if they end up a little wrinkled.
+There is an interior pocket that runs the length of the bag that you could fold up a suit or nice clothes, but that section is on the fabric side of the bag as opposed to the shell side.
+It doesn't have the same structure to it as a thick nylon or a hard-sided bag, so don't be too surprised if they end up a little wrinkled.
 For business travel, something like the Briggs and Riley Baseline Domestic or the Platinum Magna 2, with their integrated suiters, are the way to go.

 This bag ranked a perfect 10 in our Features category!
 Check out the chart below to see where the other bags in our review ranked in comparison to this feature-packed carry-on.

 This bag rated similarly to The North Face Rolling Thunder 22 for durability, as we felt that both bags were built to last.
-A thorough review of online user reviews also revealed few complaints for durability, unlike the Delsey Shadow 3.0 21, which has given us, and others, problems in the past.
+A thorough read of online user reviews also revealed few complaints about durability.
 If something does go wrong, this bag is covered by Eagle Creek's "No Matter What" guarantee, which covers "repair and replacement due to product failure during the product lifetime, regardless of the cause."

-While we weren't the biggest fan of the look of the older version of this bag, the never one has some improved style elements which make it a little chicer.
-The updated fabric is more matter instead of glossy, and the hard-sided back makes it look less light a rolling duffel bag.
+While we weren't the biggest fan of the look of the older version of this bag, the newer one is a little chicer.
+The updated fabric is more mat than gloss, and the hard-sided back makes it look less light a rolling duffel bag.

-As we just mentioned, we wouldn't hesitate to pick this bag for adventure travelling, heading on safari, or even just going back home for the holidays.
-It can hold a lot clothes, and expand to hold even more when needed.
-The only thing we wouldn't recommend it for is business travel due to the casual styling and lack of an integrated suiter.
+As we just mentioned, we wouldn't hesitate to pick this bag for adventure traveling, heading on safari, or even just going back home for the holidays.
+It can hold a lot of clothes and expand to hold even more when needed.
+The only thing we wouldn't recommend it for is business travel due to the casual styling and lack of an integrated suite/dress compartment.

-The Eagle Creek Tarmac AWD Carry-On won our Editors' Choice award for being one of the easiest to use and most versatile pieces of luggage that we tested.
-It comes loaded with handy features that make travelling that much easier, and it should withstand thousands of miles flown.
+The Eagle Creek Tarmac AWD won our Editors' Choice award for being one of the easiest to use and most versatile pieces of luggage we've tested.
+It comes loaded with handy features that make traveling that much easier, and it should withstand thousands of miles flown.